Saturday, March 19, 2011

 You see, it is romantic to think you can "save" people from their own folly.
 But to a large extent, you cannot.
 And spending considerable emotional and physical energy (as well as money) trying to "save" people is not going to really help your own situation much.

 You see, the best thing you can do for society is not to stage "Interventions" to save others, but instead to get your own affairs in order so as not to be a burden to society yourself.
 Judge not, lest ye be judged.
-My Sister's intentions were good, but perhaps she should have spent that energy better in her personal life.
+My Sister's intentions were good, but perhaps she should have spent that energy better in her personal life, which needed its own intervention - from herself.

 My gut reaction is: Walk away from hoarders, even if they are your family members or friends.
 You won't change them one bit.
 They don't think they have a problem.
 And they will hate you for meddling in their affairs.
 Trying to intervene with a hoarder is playing with loaded dynamite.